-* Grades earned abroad are recorded on a student’s transcript, but with the exception of those from the London Dramatic Academy, GSB's London Spring program, and the Fordham faculty-taught course in the Fordham in Granada program are not calculated in the student’s GPA.
+* Grades earned abroad are recorded on a student’s transcript, but with the exception of those from the London Dramatic Academy, GSB's London program, and the Fordham faculty-taught courses in the Fordham in Granada, Fordham in London, and Fordham in Pretoria programs are not calculated in the student’s GPA.
 A grade of C or better in each course is required.
 Credits for duplicate courses will not transfer.
 (Since a poor language placement may require doing abroad course work that amounts to duplication of courses already taken at Fordham, it is important to weigh the situation carefully and to avoid a gap in language study).
 One-credit courses or credits for courses taken on a Pass/Fail basis will not transfer.
 Please note that SAB participants are not eligible for Dean's List honors at FCRH and FCLC, as such honors are based on the GPA earned in a minimum of 24 credit hours taken at Fordham.

 * Students applying to programs in non-English speaking countries will need to take a program language placement test.
 Since a poor placement may require doing course work abroad that amounts to duplication of courses already taken at Fordham, it is important to weigh the situation carefully and to avoid a “gap” in language study.